 Cost-effectiveness analysis

 The cost-effectiveness of carbon mitigation interventions in healthcare facilities will be a crucial aspect of this study.
 The primary unit of analysis will be the tonnes of CO2 emissions from each healthcare facility[44].
-The cost-effectiveness analysis (CEA) will be conducted concurrently with the carbon measurements during and post the implementation of mitigation interventions to determine the economic feasibility of different interventions in reducing carbon emissions[45].
+The cost-effectiveness analysis (CEA) will be conducted concurrently with the carbon measurements during and after implementing mitigation interventions to determine the economic feasibility of different interventions in reducing carbon emissions[45].

 To perform the CEA, we will identify the costs associated with various carbon reduction interventions and compare them with their effectiveness in reducing CO2 emissions.
 We will measure the costs and outcomes of different interventions and compare the cost per unit of outcome across various interventions.
-The CEA will involve identifying the carbon reduction interventions used in each healthcare facility, estimating their costs, measuring their effectiveness in reducing CO2 emissions, and calculating the cost per unit of outcome for each intervention, such as the cost per ton of CO2 reduced[44].
+The CEA will involve identifying the carbon reduction interventions used in each healthcare facility, estimating their costs, measuring their effectiveness in reducing CO2 emissions, and calculating the cost per unit of outcome for each intervention, such as the cost per ton of CO2reduced[44].

 We will adhere to best practices for conducting cost-effectiveness analyses to ensure accuracy and reliability.
-We will use a common metric to measure outcomes, such as the cost per ton of CO2 reduced, account for uncertainty through sensitivity analyses, and use country-specific discount rates to account for the time value of money(see table 7)[46].
+We will use a common metric to measure outcomes, such as the cost per ton of CO2 produced, account for uncertainty through sensitivity analyses, and use country-specific discount rates to account for the time value of money(Table 7)[46].

 The CEA will help identify the most economically feasible carbon reduction interventions for healthcare facilities in the participating countries.
 We will use a threshold for cost-effectiveness based on local context, such as the country's gross domestic product per capita or willingness to pay for health improvements[47].
 By comparing the cost-effectiveness of different interventions, we will be able to determine the most efficient use of resources and generate valuable information to help inform policy decisions in the participating countries.